Haystack Observatory

-The Haystack Observatory site is also the location of the Millstone Hill Geospace Facility, an atmospheric sciences research center.
+The Haystack Observatory site is also the location of the Millstone Hill Geospace Facility, an atmospheric-sciences research center.
 Lincoln Laboratory continues to use the site, which it calls the Lincoln Space Surveillance Complex (LSSC).
-The George R. Wallace Astrophysical Observatory of MIT's Department of Earth, Atmospheric, and Planetary Sciences is located south of the Haystack dome and east of the Westford dome.
+The George R. Wallace Astrophysical Observatory of MIT's Department of Earth, Atmospheric, and Planetary Sciences is south of the Haystack dome and east of the Westford dome.
 The Amateur Telescope Makers of Boston has its clubhouse on the MIT property.

 Haystack Vallis on Mercury is named after this observatory.

 Telescopes and radars

 Haystack Radio Telescope

 The 37 m Haystack Radio Telescope is a parabolic antenna protected by a 46 m metal-frame radome.
 It is known as the Haystack Long-Range Imaging Radar (LRIR) or Haystack Ultrawideband Satellite Imaging Radar (HUSIR) when used for the LSSC.
 It was constructed for use in space tracking and communication, but now is used primarily for astronomy.
 It was completed in 1964 and originally observed at 8 GHz on the radio spectrum.
 Since then it has been upgraded to listen to other frequency bands, though not simultaneously.
 When used for radar it broadcasts and listens in bands at either 10 GHz or 95 GHz.
 The main dish was upgraded in 2006, which allowed operation at frequencies up to 150 GHz.
 The secondary reflector of the Cassegrain design features an active surface.